chranderson/dev-focus-of-study/README.md

-# Mastering Development Wizardry
+# Mastering Full Stack Javascript Development
-Stories, Resources and Examples from my journey on the road to development wizardry
+Stories, Resources and Examples from my journey on the road to master full stack javascript development.

 ## Items of Focus
 * [Ampersand](#ampersand)